Your dream’s come true, you’re finally in Japan!

-- White Rabbit Japan — This site has an online store that delivers to many countries.
+This site, formerly known as “White Rabbit Japan” has an online store that delivers to many countries.
 They have a great selection of Japanese reading material, including many of the books mentioned in this article.
-White Rabbit makes some Japanese Graded Reader iPad apps that are really good and include audio and vocabulary lists.

-The resource is well worth checking out; it curates level-appropriate content for you and increases with difficulty as you learn to keep challenging yourself.
+The resource is well worth checking out.
+It curates level-appropriate content for you and increases with difficulty as you learn to keep challenging yourself.

 Another useful site where you’ll find some free reading materials.

 Note: To find Japanese versions of physical books if you’re located outside of Japan, I recommend using ISBN numbers wherever possible.
 These are international and solve the problem of differentiating titles between English and Japanese publications of the same story.

-You can search on Amazon for Japan for the book you want, find the ISBN in the book information and then copy and paste it into your country’s Amazon page to see if they have it for sale.
+You can search on Amazon Japan for the book you want, find the ISBN in the book information and then copy and paste it into your country’s Amazon page to see if they have it for sale.

 There are several series designed for Japanese learners, the most famous of which is this one.
 The books are sold in sets of five, with an audio CD.

 They have furigana throughout and are engaging, achievable short stories for Japanese learners working towards being able to read texts for native speakers.
-You can read more about this series here.

 They look perfect for readers who are just starting out with reading in Japanese.
 They’re available under a Creative Commons license, which is incredibly helpful for teachers who need lesson materials.